jeongyoonlee/ubuntuVM/README.md

             "value":  "Standard_D4s_v3"
         },

-Change this value (get a list from ?? ).

-Note that the DSVM does not support all VM sizes, and the VM images differ in different regions.
+Before you change this value note that the DSVM does not support all VM sizes, and the VM images differ in different regions.
 Some smaller sizes do not support the premium storage expected by the DSVM.

 #### Storage blob for diagnostics

+The template assumes there is an existing storage blob available for VM diagnostics.
+This blob may be reused for many VMs and doesn't have to be in the same resource group as the VM.
+You would need to reference it in this part of the template.
+If such a blob is not available, you disable it, but setting "enabled" to `false`, like this:

+                "diagnosticsProfile": {
+                    "bootDiagnostics": {
+                        "enabled": false,
+                        "storageUri": "[concat('https://', parameters('diagnosticsStorageAccountName'), '.blob.core.windows.net/')]"
+                    }
+                }